Xcode 26.3 and the Day Agentic Coding Went Mainstream

 OpenAI’s Codex is also first-class inside Xcode 26.3.
 The timing is perfect.
 OpenAI just released the Codex app for macOS, which is built to coordinate multiple agents, run parallel work, and manage long-running tasks with clean diffs.
 Now those same agents are native in Apple’s IDE.

-That is the pattern to watch.
+That's the pattern to watch.
 The agent is no longer a separate tool.
 It lives inside the workflow and shares context with the IDE itself.

 Model Context Protocol Makes This Bigger